OpenCodeEra/P4c-Documentation-Hosting/Command.md

 SEtupo -

-used this to download -
-git submodule add https://github.com/jothepro/doxygen-awesome-css.git
+used this to download the theme- git submodule add https://github.com/jothepro/doxygen-awesome-css.git